 So now, a quote from www.Broadsheet.ie : “ The strikers established a picket line outside the store entrance, attracting derision and abuse from shoppers.
 People called the strikers ‘nigger-lovers’ and even spat at them.
 Two of the strikers received a visit from the Special Branch.
 Public perceptions of the strike were to change, however.
 There was growing support for the movement, partly as a consequence of a meeting in London in December between the strikers and Archbishop Desmond Tutu while he was on his way to collect the Nobel Peace Prize in Oslo.”

-The painting above is an old one but I put it up there as a tribute to our brave girl, she was only 21 when she took this principled stand against a cruel and seemingly unstoppable regime.
-But now, coming up to Christmas I’m thinking about Bethlehem and it’s unfortunate inhabitants, living under another cruel regime.
+The painting of the apples is an old one but I put it up there as a tribute to our brave girl, she was only 21 when she took this principled stand against a cruel and seemingly unstoppable regime.
+But now, coming up to Christmas, I’m thinking about another unfortunate nation which struggles to survive under an even worse regime – and I think you know where I mean.

 See also http://www.sadaka.ie/